 - Does protecting the Israelites really justify slaughtering the people of other nations?
 Besides, according to the Bible, the Israelites themselves become so corrupt anyway that eventually their own nation was destroyed by foreign powers, just as they had earlier destroyed other nations.

-- This solution is a Pandora’s box that most traditional Christians just don’t want to open up.
+- This solution is a Pandora’s box that most traditional Christians don’t want to open up.
 The Bible says in many places that God commanded the Israelites to slaughter their enemies.
-If we consider that the Bible might be wrong on this one point, where will it stop?
+If we consider the possibility that the Bible might be wrong on this one point, where will it stop?
 How can we trust the Bible at all?
 Opening up this possibility is just too threatening to the faith of many traditional Christians.